 Y2Y and our partners deliver the best available science and/or knowledge in order to guide policies and actions that lead to lasting conservation outcomes.
 In this work, having different perspectives ”around the table” is not only important, it’s essential, says Y2Y’s conservation scientist Dr. Aerin Jacob.

 “When learning about how to best conserve a species or place, you can’t always rely on one measurement or one approach,” says Aerin.

 “Engaging with a range of perspectives, backgrounds, and people who experience the world in different ways strengthens science, and strengthens what we do with that information.”

 Wolverine conservation is a great example of why a combination of perspectives and people’s backgrounds are crucial to succeed.
 The wolverine is a species extra-sensitive to human disturbance.
 They occupy massive territories, with male wolverines having home ranges of up to 579 square miles (1,500 square kilometers)!

-Wolverines aren’t often seen, but those spending time in the backcountry may be lucky enough to spot signs, such as tracks, that they have crossed paths with a wolverine – especially in regions such as B.C.’s Columbia Headwaters where annual snow pack reaches impressive depths.
+Wolverines aren’t often seen, but those spending time in the backcountry may be lucky enough to spot signs, such as tracks, that they have crossed paths with a wolverine – especially in regions such as B.C.’s Upper Columbia where annual snow pack reaches impressive depths.

 Deep snow that lasts into the spring is vital for wolverine denning; it’s also desirable for backcountry recreation like skiing and snowmobiling.